BBQ & Grilling Tips

 you become comfortable grilling these tips will make you

-Helpful Hamburger hint: When hamburger cooks they become
+Helpful Hamburger Hint: When hamburger cooks they become

 and squeeze all the wonderfulness out of it.
 NO NO NO!
 To